jiasong18/Ant-Media-Server-Wiki/Quality-Filter---FPS,-Resolution,-Bitrate.md

 To achieve that:
 * We need to have some adaptive bitrate resolutions.
-* Assuming that you created WebRTCadaptor, you need to call following method to get stream info.
+* Assuming that you created WebRTCAdaptor, you need to call following method to get stream info from the server.
   * `webRTCAdaptor.getStreamInfo({your_stream_Id});`

 This code needs to be added after publish_started command received.
 So when you receive the publish started command, this code segment should also needs to be called.
 You need to add this line of code under play_started callback.